 Will I be assigned housing with other athletes?

 By NCAA rule, there are no residences for athletes only.
 You should apply for student housing under UT's normal process.
 Your UT coach can provide specific requests you should make in housing.

 What kind of medical care can I expect?

 Varsity student/athletes are eligible for care through the University's sports medicine program.
 UT has certified athletic trainers for all athletic teams and an academic program in sports medicine.
 Athletic trainers staff all practices and contests.
 UT's sports medicine program includes contact with doctors, surgeons, and any necessary medical specialists and includes rehabilitation programs.
 UT athletics carries insurance on student/athletes for event related injury, but the insurance company will look to home coverage first.

 How can my friends and relatives keep up with my Spartan team?

 This website has a results/highlights section which is updated daily.
-Also, the Tampa Tribune, Tampa Bay Times and UT’s own Minaret cover Spartan teams.
-Finally, student/athletes are asked by the sports information office to submit the name of their hometown newspaper(s) so we can report on your progress.
+Also, the Tampa Bay Times and UT’s own Minaret cover Spartan teams.
+Finally, student/athletes are asked by the athletic communications office to submit the name of their hometown newspaper(s) so we can report on your progress.